Persidafon Dafonsoro

-Persatuan Sepakbola Indonesia Dafonsoro or Persidafon is an Indonesian football club based in Jayapura Regency, Papua.
+Persatuan Sepakbola Indonesia Dafonsoro, commonly known as Persidafon, is an Indonesian football club based in Jayapura Regency, Papua.
 The club was founded in 1970.
 The traditional team home kit is a black and white striped shirt that resembes the Juventus shirt.
 They currently compete in the Liga 4 and their home stadium is Barnabas Youwe Stadium.

-The club is named after the Dafonsoro Mountains (also known as Cyclops Mountains) in Jayapura Regenxy.
+The club is named after the Dafonsoro Mountains (also known as Cyclops Mountains) in Jayapura Regency.